wasayoung1/webhacking101-defcon34/README.md

 A hands-on intro to finding and weaponizing real web bugs — SQL injection, command injection, JWT and session flaws, IDOR, XSS — and chaining an auth bypass with RCE into a remote-root exploit.
-The theme is **whitebox + AI-resistant**: you get the source and the running box, and every challenge is built so a blind copy-paste of the textbook payload quietly fails.
+The theme is **whitebox**: you get the source and the running box, and every challenge is built so a blind copy-paste of the textbook payload quietly fails.
 Methodology is the moat.